Do I need a permit to light a fire in the open air in Opotiki?

 How do I get a permit?

-Open air fires are managed by Pumicelands Rural Fire Authority (Pumicelands).
+Open air fires are managed by Pumicelands Fire and Emergency New Zealand (Pumicelands).

 Apply online for a Fire Permit now: pumicelands.co.nz